alpacaaa/alpacaaa.github.io/2013-10-06-service-chooser-sample-app.md

 ### Ember does nothing until the application is bootstrapped.

-An instance of a new Ember application is therefore assigned to the `App` global variable, which is now the namespace of all the code we'll be writing.
+We create a new instance of an Ember application and assign it to the global `App` variable, which is now the namespace of all the code we'll be writing.

     App = Ember.Application.create();

 ### Everything is rendered inside templates.

-The apparently akward `<script>` tag containing our markup is parsed by Handlebars to produce the desired output and attached to the DOM.
-This looks exactly like regular HTML but just because it's all static.
+The apparently akward `<script>` tag containing our markup is parsed by Handlebars to produce the desired output and attach it to the DOM.
+This looks exactly like regular HTML, there's no handlebars stuff yet, it's all static.
 Pay special attention to the template name declared as an attribute of the `<script>` tag.

     <script type="text/x-handlebars" data-template-name="index">